-Not every transaction goes as planned.
-All merchants experience the occasional sale that will end in a payment reversal.
+Not all payment reversals are created equal, though.
+The reversal itself is one thing, but there are also different collateral effects, depending on the situation.
 The question in each case: how will the overturned transaction play out?
-How can you ensure that you achieve the best result?
+How can you, as a merchant, ensure that you achieve the best result?

 Why Would a Transaction Be Overturned?

-There are many reasons why you might experience a credit card payment reversal.
-Some are the result of a genuine merchant error, while others are at the customer’s discretion.
+Where do payment reversals come from?
+What circumstances would lead a bank to take money from the merchant’s account and return it to the cardholder?
+Actually, there are multiple reasons why you might experience a credit card payment reversal.
+Some are the result of a genuine merchant error, while others occur at the customer’s discretion.

 There are three primary methods by which a transaction can be reversed: an authorization reversal, a refund, or a chargeback.
-Each of these methods has disadvantages, but some are significantly worse than others.
-We’re going to look at each, weigh the pros and cons, and determine the best option.
+Obviously, none of these are ideal, but some methods are significantly worse than others.
+By looking at the pros and cons of each, we can weigh one method against the others to determine the best option.

 Method #1: Authorization Reversal

-Due to the limitations of the ACH (automated clearing house) network, it’s standard for a transaction to be pre-authorized when a cardholder makes a purchase.
-The funds are then cleared and transferred from the cardholder to the merchant.
-However, it’s possible that the transaction could have incorrect information when submitted.
+Due to the limitations of the ACH (automated clearing house) network, it’s standard practice for a transaction to be pre-authorized when a cardholder makes a purchase.
+The issuing bank sends a message informing both the card processor and the merchant that the cardholder has the necessary funds or credit available.

 If you detect an error, you can contact your acquiring bank to initiate an authorization reversal before the transfer is complete.
-This effectively cancels the sale, preventing that transaction from going through and leading to greater problems down the road.
-While this is not ideal, it does present certain benefits:
+This effectively cancels the sale and prevents that transaction from going through.
+It can lead to other problems down the road, so it’s not the best outcome; however, a merchant-initiated authorization reversal does offer certain benefits:

-- Clear-Up Organizational Confusion: With quick authorization reversals in response to errors, you avoid accounting for revenue that won’t be around a few days later.
-This gives a clearer impression of your available funds.
+With quick authorization reversals in response to errors, you avoid accounting for revenue that won’t be received until later (if at all).
+This gives you a clearer picture of available funds.

 Method #2: Refund

-The downside: not only will you lose the sale, you will also lose the interchange fees spent on the transaction and the cost of return shipping.
-Plus, as mega-retailer Amazon continues to redefine consumers expectations, it may not be long before customers start to expect “returnless refunds,” meaning that you could lose any merchandise shipped as well.
+The downside: not only will you lose the sale, but you also lose the interchange fees spent on the transaction and the cost of return shipping.
+Plus, as mega-retailer Amazon continues to redefine consumer expectations, it may not be long before customers start to expect “returnless refunds.”
+This means you would lose any merchandise previously shipped as well.

 Method #3: Chargeback

-If an issue cannot be resolved by either of the first two methods, your customer—and the issuing bank—will often resort to a chargeback to enforce a payment reversal.
+If your customer—and the issuing bank—can’t resolve an issue through either of the first two methods, they may resort to a chargeback to enforce a payment reversal.

-A chargeback involves all the negative consequences associated with other forms of a credit card payment reversal like lost sales revenue, merchandise, shipping costs, and interchange fees.
-With chargebacks, though, you experience several other very unpleasant effects:
+Of the three methods for reversing a payment, chargebacks are the worst for merchants.
+A chargeback involves all the negative consequences associated with other forms of a credit card payment reversal, including lost sales revenue, merchandise, shipping costs, and interchange fees.
+Unlike a return, though, chargebacks come with several other unpleasant effects:

-- Threats to Sustainability: Excessive chargebacks could result in cancellation of your MID.
+Excessive chargebacks could result in the cancellation of your MID.

-- MATCH Listing: You’ll be ineligible for a standard merchant account and may be unable to accept payment cards.
+After MID cancelation, you could be ineligible for a standard merchant account and may be unable to accept payment cards altogether.

 6 Tips to Minimize the Threat of a Reversal